juju/docs/src/en/config-LXD.md

 lxc image list remote-store:
 ```

-**Note:** For all operations, the local server is assumed in the absence of the
+For all operations, the local server is assumed in the absence of the remote
-remote server's name plus the addition of a colon (`remote-store:`).
+server's name plus the addition of a colon (`remote-store:`).

+**Note:** Do not confuse command `lxc` with the binary shipped with traditional
+LXC.
+All the latter's binaries are of the form `lxc-<subcommand>`.
+The `lxc`
+binary actually comes from the `lxd-client` package.

+Once any given image is used to create a container the image is cached at
+`/var/lib/lxd/images` and shows up with `lxc image list` (no longer the
+networked remote):

+IMAGE

-## Local image store
+## Local image store remote

-Read this if you using a local image store.
+Read this if you using a local image store remote.

-Local images are located under `/var/lib/lxd/images`.

 Import a 64bit Trusty image, tag it to be synced, and create the alias: